damiankryzia71/orbslam3-px4/README.md

 ![QGC Settings](https://github.com/damiankryzia71/orbslam3-gz-ubuntu22/blob/1434da47aa1d87834c4a4d755039aa4110919705/screenshots/Screenshot%20from%202025-04-01%2018-06-33.png)

 Now you should see the video feed from your Gazebo simulation inside QGroundControl.

+## 3. Modify the Gazebo Gst plugin to stream to multiple ports.
+By default, the Typhoon H480 model streams video to UDP port 5600.
+QGroundControl reads from this port and displays the video.

+To use the video stream in multiple programs, such as ORB-SLAM3, we will need to enable streaming on multiple ports.

+The Typhoon H480 uses a Gazebo plugin that creates a GStreamer pipeline.
+This repository contains a modified version of that plugin.

 ## 4. Monocular/Grayscale Setup
 The simulated camera should be publishing to a Gazebo topic.
 To list available topics, open a new terminal and run: